 Today we are the UK’s largest independent membership organisation with a dedicated focus on advancing women’s equality and rights in modern Britain.
 We boast a large national member base as well as a formidable network of supporters and allies within academia, politics, the media, business and the professions.

 We work closely with our supporters through online networks, local activities and more.
-This means individuals around the country can get involved – and we can showcase the support our projects and campaigns have.
+This means individuals around the country can get involved and take our projects to local communities.

 Why we are here